lauralwd/lauralwd.github.io/_posts/2021-06-30-post-mpp-server.md

 # How to use

 ## Adding new users
-Adding new users can be done in the termina, or via ubuntu settings.
+Adding new users can be done in the terminal, or via ubuntu settings.
-You will need to be the admin user with the appropriate password.
+You will need to be *the admin user* with the appropriate password.
 Let's say we're adding a new user called 'laura' then the command would look like so:
 In the terminal type
 ```